What to expect during wisdom tooth extraction recovery?

 Importance of avoiding mouthwash initially

-Mouthwash, especially those containing alcohol, should be avoided during the first week, as it can irritate the healing wound and delay recovery.
+Mouthwash, especially those containing alcohol, should be avoided during the first week of wisdom tooth extraction recovery, as it can irritate the healing wound and delay recovery.

 Tips for gentle brushing around the extraction site